 How Do I Protect Myself From UV Rays?

-Luckily, the answer is pretty simple: by choosing a sunscreen that’s broad spectrum or full spectrum, like SLMD Skincare Daily Moisturizer with SPF 15 or UV Bounce.
-One is a moisturizer doubling as a chemical sunscreen, great for those looking to get sun protection without adding an additional step to their routine!
-The other is a physical, mineral, powdered, sunscreen that will protect your skin without messing up your makeup (when you reapply it like you're supposed to, every two hours)!
+Luckily, the answer is pretty simple: by choosing a sunscreen that’s broad spectrum or full spectrum, like SLMD Dual Defender SPF 30.
+It is a moisturizer doubling as a chemical sunscreen, great for those looking to get sun protection without adding an additional step to their routine.
 Always make sure that your sunscreen has a minimum SPF of 15, and again, apply it regularly and meticulously.